-Managers must login to the IHSA School's Center using their respective school User ID (5 digits, a letter followed by 4 numbers) and coaches password (noon, Wednesday of Week 16).
+Managers must login to the IHSA School's Center using their respective school User ID (5 digits, a letter followed by 4 numbers) and password (noon, Wednesday of Week 16).
+See #4 below.
 An email will be sent from the IHSA Office to all Regional Managers when the file is available to be downloaded.